mother of two,

 When I'm not writing about people making value in places

-I'm often writing about pop music,
+I'm often writing about pop culture and pop music,

 most often for The Singles Jukebox.